Estimated reading time: 14 minutes

 What do I consider a food pantry?

-A typical food pantry may be a spare cupboard in the kitchen which is free-standing or a walk-in food pantry (our dream), a built in food pantry cupboard.
-If you’re like us you may have a cold-room where you can stock food and other products as well.
-Your refrigerator and freezer may also be included in your food pantry stock up list.
+A typical food pantry may be a free-standing spare cupboard in the kitchen or a walk-in food pantry (our dream), or a built-in food pantry cupboard.

 Related: Help Stock My Pantry